streaming-video-technology-alliance/common-media-library/lib/config/common-media-library.api.md

 // @beta
 export type CmsdValue = CmsdObjectType | CmsdStreamingFormat | CmsdStreamType | string | number | boolean | symbol | SfToken;

-// Warning: (ae-forgotten-export) The symbol "CmObjectType" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "CmStreamingFormat" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "CmStreamType" needs to be exported by the entry point index.d.ts
 // Warning: (ae-internal-missing-underscore) The name "CmValue" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal